srlinuxamericas/N92-evpn/README.md

 > The VM instances might be destroyed once the Workshop is concluded.</p>

 # Workshop
-The objective of the handson section of this workshop is the following:
+The objective of the hands on section of this workshop is the following:
 - Build a DC fabric with leaf and spine
 - Build Layer 2 EVPN
 - Build Layer 3 EVPN